James Yorkston: Writing

 In March 2011 Yorkston's debut book, It's Lovely to be Here: The Touring Diaries of a Scottish Gent, launched Domino Records new publishing venture, the Domino Press.
-The website Goodreads called the book "a once-in-a-generation behind-the-scenes account of the music world seen from the eyes of a working singer-songwriter", while The Line of Best Fit called it "a charming and witty account of life on the road."
+The Line of Best Fit called it "a charming and witty account of life on the road."

 In early 2016, Freight Books published Yorkston's debut novel, Three Craws.
 The tale of a failed artist returning home to Scotland from London, the book was praised by The Scotsman as being, "a subtle, insightful and occasionally very funny look at the way small rural communities can sometimes smother their own, pushing people away while simultaneously pulling them back, demanding success while at the same time secretly hoping for failure."

 In September 2022, Oldcastle Books published Yorkston's second novel, The Book of the Gaels.
 The publicity cited "Rural West Cork, Ireland.
 Two Kids, Joseph and Paul, and their struggling, poet father, Fraser, are battling grief and poverty.
 When a letter arrives with a summons to Dublin and the promise of publication, it offers a chink of light – the hope of rescue.
 But Dublin is a long, wet and hungry way from West Cork in the mid-70s, especially when they have no money – just the clothes they stand up in and an old, battered suitcase".